OlgaAlessia/GiphyParty/README.md

 # ****Giphy Party****

-In this exercise I utilize my knowledge of axios and AJAX!
-Also, I used the Giphy API!
+In this exercise I utilize my newfound knowledge of AJAX and Axios to work with some external APIs (Giphy API!)

 ## **The Application**